A greater future for education in Great Yarmouth

 - Great Yarmouth Charter Academy, Salisbury Road on Thursday, October 12, at 6pm

-We anticipate publishing our response and final proposals by Friday, October 20, 2017, so that families can consider them before the close of the secondary school admissions round on October 31, 2017.
+We are currently reviewing replies and anticipate publishing our response and final proposals shortly, so that families can consider them before the close of the secondary school admissions round on October 31, 2017.

 The proposals will then be passed to the Department for Education for a final decision.